 How cars — new, used and rental — are putting inflation into high gear

-The Consumer Price Index for used cars and trucks saw its biggest monthly increase since 1953.
+The Consumer Price Index for used cars and trucks saw its biggest monthly increase since 1953, when Buick Roadmaster ruled the country's roads.
 That surge alone was responsible for one-third of the increase of the overall CPI.
 Meanwhile, new car prices continue to climb.
 The average new car bought in May cost more than $41,000, according to Kelley Blue Book — a jump of over $2,000 from the year-ago period.

 "We're seeing record used vehicle prices, and we're also seeing record average transaction prices for new vehicles," said Matt DeLorenzo, senior managing editor at Kelley Blue Book.